Tips and tricks

 Parents should not interpret a ruling of joint legal custody as an indication that the court is likely to also grant joint physical custody.
 It is quite common for parents to share legal custody even while the child resides primarily with one parent and has regular visitation with the other.

-READ ALSO: How do you get your crush to like you after being rejected?
+READ ALSO: How do you get rid of eye mites?

 What happens when one parent gets sole custody of a child?